 Trish Poole for the loan of church artefacts and the Filkins hand bell group performances.

 Sheila, Ena and Hilary from the village shop and post office for your wonderful recollections which helped to bring the exhibition to life and linked past with present.

-Diane Blackett, the heart of the museum, without whom my music-themed exhibition would never have happened.
+Diane Blackett, at 3 way folding leaflet v2the heart of the museum, without whom my music-themed exhibition would never have happened.